alecgorge/jsonapi/README.markdown

     hash('sha256', $username.$methodOrStreamingSource.$password.$salt);

+$username is the username set in JSONApiAuthentication.txt

+$methodOrStreamingSource is the value of "method=" in a standard api and "source=" in the streaming streaming api.

+$password is the password set in JSONApiAuthentication.txt

+$salt is the salt option set in JSONApi.properties

+## Config options

+`port` is the port that the JSON and JSON streaming server listen on (default: 20059)

+`logToConsole` wether or not to display loggin information in the console (default: true)

+`logToFile` is the file (relative to the folder containing minecraft_server.jar) (default: sample.log)

+`salt` the salt to add to the hashes to make them more secure (default: "")

+`ipwhitelist` comma separated values of ips that are allowed to access the server (default: "false") (example: "127.0.0.1,8.8.8.8")

+`webSocketPort` is the port that the WebSocket server listens on (default: 20060)

 ## JSONP

 For JSONP calls, simply add an GET variable "callback" to be the function that wraps around the response.
 This works well for jQuery/Javascript and cross-site scripting.